Raffi Khatchadourian

-Early life
+Early life and education

 Khatchadourian was born in Long Island, New York.

 He earned a Bachelor of Arts degree from Trinity College in Hartford, Connecticut.

 He also earned an International Relations master's degree from Columbia University.

-Early career
+Career

 Khatchadourian began his journalism career in Moscow, where he worked at an English weekly called The Russia Journal.

 While there, he worked as the chief copy editor and wrote news and editorial articles.

 He has contributed freelance work to a number of publications after returning from Moscow, including The Nation, the San Francisco Chronicle, The Baltimore Sun, Condé Nast Traveler, Smithsonian magazine and Salon.

 Khatchadourian spent time in Uzbekistan, Kyrgyzstan and Tajikistan in 2001 in order to report on U.S. military involvement in Afghanistan for The Nation and the San Francisco Chronicle.

 In 2003, prior to joining the staff at The New Yorker, Khatchadourian wrote a five-segment piece for The Village Voice on the construction of an oil pipeline through Azerbaijan, Georgia and Turkey.

 Khatchadourian was a fellow at the International Reporting Project (IRP) in 2005.

 The project, which is run by the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University in Washington, D.C., "provides opportunities for journalists to report internationally on critical issues that are under covered in the news media."